xy6g13/xy6g13.github.io/_pages/about.md

 Publications:

+1. Yu, X., A. Ponte, S. Elipot, D. Menemenlis, E. Zaron, R. Abernathey (in prep.), Surface Kinetic energy distributions in the global oceans from a high-resolution numerical model and drifter observations.
+2. Yu, X., A. C. Naveira Garabato, A. P. Martin, D. G. Evans (in prep.), Observation of a symmetric instability event in the Northeast Atlantic.
-1. Yu, X., A. C. Naveira Garabato, A. P. Martin, C. E. Buckingham, L. Brannigan and Z. Su (submitted), An annual cycle of submesoscale vertical flow and restratification in the upper ocean, J. Phys.
+3. Yu, X., A. C. Naveira Garabato, A. P. Martin, C. E. Buckingham, L. Brannigan and Z. Su (submitted), An annual cycle of submesoscale vertical flow and restratification in the upper ocean, J. Phys.
 Ocean.
-2. Erickson, Z. K., A. F. Thompson, J. Callies, X. Yu, A. C. Naveira Garabato, and P. Klein (submitted), The vertical structure of open-ocean submesoscale variability during a full seasonal cycle, J. Phys.
+4. Erickson, Z. K., A. F. Thompson, J. Callies, X. Yu, A. C. Naveira Garabato, and P. Klein (submitted), The vertical structure of open-ocean submesoscale variability during a full seasonal cycle, J. Phys.
 Ocean.
-3. Yu, X., et al. Effects of wave-current interaction on storm surge in the Taiwan Strait: Insights from Typhoon Morakot, 2017, Continetal Shelf Research.
+5. Yu, X., et al. Effects of wave-current interaction on storm surge in the Taiwan Strait: Insights from Typhoon Morakot, 2017, Continetal Shelf Research.